 - What Is Process for Risk Analysis in Aviation SMS

-The first thing you need to do when analyzing your issue is get an idea of what kind of issue you are dealing with.
+The first thing you need to do when analyzing your issue is getting an idea of what kind of issue you are dealing with.
 If it is a reported issue, the “problem” that is reported can be anything falling within the life cycle of hazard and risk occurrence, such as:

 - Benign problem or condition (“faulty hydraulic door stopper”);